saflamini/superfluid-gelato-automation/README.md

-# Simple ACL Close Example
+# Gelato Vesting Automation Example

 You can read the blog at: https://medium.com/@javier_donoso/gelato-v2-superfluid-eb13166ac414 and see the walkthrough video: https://www.youtube.com/watch?v=OphQ2BdXJDQ&t=1s

 ## About
-A super simple foundry/Hardhat hybrid project which utilizes Superfluid's CFA Access Control List feature and Gelato to close a flow at a predetermined time in the future.
+A super simple foundry/Hardhat hybrid project which utilizes Superfluid's CFA Access Control List feature, the Superfluid Vesting Scheduler and Gelato to automate vesting start and end tasks.

+Example has been verified on Mumbai here: https://mumbai.polygonscan.com/address/0x194C9F3F955F48FF38e4e4F7bFc9A2869374Fd0a

 ## Built With